waynodiablo/Oystercard/pills/learning_at_makers.md

 * Read more about pairing in the :pill: [pairing](./pairing.md).

 * Before you begin pairing, do a quick check in with each other about your energy level, mood and working style.
+### Challenge-based learning

+* You'll spend lots of the first six weeks working through challenges.
+These are worksheets that ask you to do things like "implement a method that does BLANK".

+* The goal is not progress, but learning.
+It's fine to complete 10 out of 22 challenges, as long as you played and explored.

 ## Escalation process
 ### Weekend challenges